 Breaking Down the Best Costa Rican Coffee Farm Tours

 Given the beauty and cultural heritage of Costa Rican coffee farms, Costa Rica Escapes incorporates coffee tours into many of its selective itineraries.
 Coffee farm tours generally begin with a guided tour by an expert, who demonstrates the entire process of handpicking the coffee, sorting the beans, drying them, and then roasting them on site.
 Afterward, visitors are invited to sample the freshly roasted beans through the traditional pour-over method.

 While there are many unique coffee farm tours in the country, the following is a list of the five best for providing English-speaking tours.
 For more information, the Icafe website includes an excellent breakdown of the coffee sectors in the country, with more details about coffee tours in each sector.

 Espiritu Santo Coffee Tour in Naranjo

 What makes it great: The Espiritu Santo Coffee Tour is so comprehensive, the owners of this 640-acre plantation even built a traditional Costa Rican house just to demonstrate how Costa Rican forebears used to (and still!) brew their coffee.

 There are five tours per day and they last 90 minutes, finishing in a specialty tasting room where the guide will teach curious visitors how to identify certain tastes and aromas in their coffee cup.

 Doka Estate Tour in Alajuela

-What makes it great: The Doka Estate coffee tour really transmits the sensation of being on a working family-owned Costa Rica coffee plantation.
-The tour even includes a visit to the family’s privately managed bonsai garden, as well as a visit to the adjoining butterfly and orchid house.
+What makes it great: The Doka Estate coffee tour really transmits the sensation of being on a working family-owned Costa Rica coffee plantation, because that is exactly where you will be!
+You can choose from a short tour that explains all there is to know about coffee, or one of their single-day tours that include a visit to the family’s privately-managed bonsai garden, as well as a visit to the adjoining butterfly and orchid house.

 The final cup of coffee won’t disappoint either as Doka Estate has over 50 years of experience making top-of-the-line coffee. *The Doka Estate Coffee Tour is on several of Costa Rica Escapes’ selective itineraries.

 Café Britt Tour